 A few days back a girl wrote to me, “I ate around 1500 extra calories last night and this morning all I want to do is eat 500 cals for the day and do some cardio so I won’t gain extra fat.
 Is this okay?
 I am feeling so ashamed and disappointed in myself.”

 Typical case of Binge Eating.
 We all have indulged in compulsive overeating during our lifetime, sometimes to the extent of eating much beyond the capacity of our stomach… and regretted it later.

 So what really is Binge Eating?

 Binge Eating is episodes of uncontrollable, excessive or compulsive or even emotional eating over a short period of time, often when the person binge eating is not even hungry and later develops a feeling of guilt or regret.

 It may sometimes be a symptom of binge eating disorder (BED) or compulsive overeating disorder.
 So if binge eating episodes persist, it is advised to visit a doctor so that proper medication can be suggested.

 There are many situations that induce people to indulge in binge eating, and such continued episodes may result in a person becoming overweight or obese.
 I have discussed a few of them below and explained what you can do if you are in those situations.

-Scolding from boss, or a recent breakup or a fight with your spouse/ friend or having a terrible day.
+Scolding from the boss, or a recent breakup or a fight with your spouse/ friend or having a terrible day.

+Stress or Depression and Binge Eating are highly correlated.
 When we are stressed or depressed or even angry, many times we dig into food to calm ourselves and in order to escape our situation.
 Food acts as our comforting agent.
 “Food is the most abused anxiety drug.”

 What you should do: Try to find other distractions to calm yourself down.
 Call your trusted friends, and talk to them about your state of mind.
 Ask for their help.
 They will understand you and distract you.
 Talking to someone always helps.